The show must go on—even if you can’t recognize it.

 Twelfth Night is the inspiration for this quick-change musical comedy about a 17th Century Shakespeare troupe embarked on a disastrous tour of the Continent.
 Food poisoning, drowning, duels and avalanches befall the actors one by one–until only four of them remain.
 Minutes before the curtain rises on their next-to-final show, the ingénue elopes with the town innkeeper, leaving a company of three to pull off the most frantic play in the repertoire.
 But her lover, Gropio, is too heart-broken to go on, while her confidante, Tremolo, just refuses to kiss a man.
 It falls to Simpatica, the leading lady, to recast and revise on the fly.
 Her biggest challenge is how to keep the backstage drama from spoiling the onstage comedy.
-One more stop, and they all go home to Parma—if they live that long!
+But the show must go on!
+Even if you can’t recognize it.

 SIMPATICA: What are we doing today?
 Is it the Yellow Stocking play — or the Ghost at Elsinore?